firstlawrobotics/doom-agent/stock/stock-writeup.md

 # Description

 In this writeup we do over the fundamnentals of training a FPS playing agent on the basic scenarios in the ViZDoom Reinforcement Learning platform.
-A standard Q-Learning algorithm is used.
+A standard [Q-Learning algorithm](https://en.wikipedia.org/wiki/Q-learning) is used.

 # Notes

-Doom's high framerate allows incredible amounts of training, but other environments such as more advanced games or the real world do not provide the ability to iterate at the same speed.
+Doom's high framerate allows rapid training, but other environments such as more advanced games or the real world do not provide the ability to iterate at the same speed.
 It is worthwhile working within these experiental constraints to allow better understanding of what is occuring in the model.
 All work done in this writeup was conducted with two CPUs in under two hours each run.

 # Basic.wad - Stock Q-Learning